godotengine/godot-docs/classes/class_noisetexture.rst

 | *Getter* | is_normalmap()          |
 +----------+-------------------------+

-If true, the resulting texture contains a normal map created from the original noise interpreted as a bump map.
+If ``true``, the resulting texture contains a normal map created from the original noise interpreted as a bump map.

 .. _class_NoiseTexture_property_bump_strength: